Finite-time blowup for the Fourier-restricted Euler and hypodissipative Navier-Stokes model equations: Further results and discussion

 \begin{remark} The blowup Anstaz considered in this paper also has a similar geometric structure to the blowup Anstaz used by Elgindi to prove finite-time blowup for $C^{1,\alpha}$ solutions of the Euler equation \cite{Elgindi} and by Elgindi, Ghoul, and Masmoudi to prove finite-time blowup for $L^2 \cap C^{1,\alpha}$ solutions of the Euler equation \cite{ElgindiGhoulMasmoudi}.
 In both cases, there is stagnation point blowup at the origin, with $u(\Vec{0},t),\omega(\Vec{0},t)=0$, and with the strain matrix yielding axial compression and planar stretching at the origin.
 In their case, the Anstaz is axisymmetric about the $x_3$-axis, and the $x_3$-axis is the axis of compression.
 In our case, the Anstaz is permutation symmetric, and the axis of compression is the $\sigma$-axis.

 One crucial difference is that the symmetry considered in this paper is discrete, and does not reduce the dimension of the solution, whereas axisymmetry is a continuous symmetry that does reduce the dimension of the solution, which only depends on $r=\sqrt{x_1^2+x_2^2}$ and $z=x_3$ when the vector field is expressed in cylindrical coordinates.
 The blowup argument for $C^{1,\alpha}$ solutions of the Euler equation that are axisymmetric and swirl-free cannot possibly be extended to smooth solutions of the Euler equation, because Ukhovskii and Yudovich proved, in one of the classical results in the incompressible fluid mechanics literature, that smooth axisymmetric, swirl-free solutions of the Euler equation cannot form singularities in finite-time \cite{Yudovich}.
 The key to global regularity is the fact that $\frac{\omega_\theta}{r}$ is transported by the flow, which is related to the reduction of dimension.
-The fact that the odd symmetry, the permutation symmetry, and the $\sigma$-mirror symmetry considered in this paper forms a discrete group symmetries, with no corresponding dimension reduction, means there is no such barrier for the blowup of smooth solutions, although of course the analysis for the full Euler and hypodissipative Navier--Stokes equations is dramatically more complicated than for the model equations considered in this paper, in which the nonlinearity is simplified drastically by the dyadic structure imposed by $\mathbb{P}_\mathcal{M}$. \end{remark}
+The fact that odd symmetry, permutation symmetry, and $\sigma$-mirror symmetry form a discrete symmetry group, with no corresponding reduction in dimension, means there is no such barrier for the blowup of smooth solutions, although of course the analysis for the full Euler and hypodissipative Navier--Stokes equations is dramatically more complicated than for the model equations considered in this paper, in which the nonlinearity is simplified drastically by the dyadic structure imposed by $\mathbb{P}_\mathcal{M}$. \end{remark}